-We invited the all-star craft whiskey team at Westward Distillery to put together a definitive bottling for The Whisky Club to show off what all the fuss is about… and it’s hands-down the most kick-ass dram we’ve tasted all year.
+We invited the all-star craft whiskey team at Westward Distillery to show us what all the fuss is about… and they came back with the most kick-ass dram we tasted all year.

-Made from scratch using two-row Pacific Northwest barley fermented with ale yeast, double pot distilled and matured in #2 char new oak casks before finishing in ex-Oregon Pinot Noir wine casks; Westward Oregon Pinot Noir Cask Single Malt Whiskey, Created Exclusively for The Whisky Club is about to become your fav new whiskey too!
+Made from scratch using two-row Pacific Northwest barley fermented with ale yeast, double pot distilled and matured in #2 char new oak casks before finishing in ex-Oregon Pinot Noir wine casks; Westward Oregon Pinot Noir Cask Single Malt Whiskey, Created Exclusively for The Whisky Club is a celebration of all things great about single malt!

 Country of Origin: